Blood Money (2012 film): Plot

-Then, he reveals what wrong had been happening with him and how he wanted to leave this, to Aarzoo who later understands and joins him.
+Then, he reveals what wrong had been happening with him and how he wanted to leave this to Aarzoo, who later understands and joins him.
 Kunal tries to get help from police officer Bobby Kapadia.
 He asks Kunal to get into Dharmesh's cabin and get his computer's hard disk and a black diary in which he keeps all his records.
 Kunal manages to get them, but as he is about to go, he is chased by some guards.
 He gets stabbed by Dinesh but beats him and survives.
-He fights against all the guards and reaches the plane area, where he gets to know that Bobby was actually working with Dharmesh, whose real name is "Rajan Zakaria" and his plan was to make Kunal reach the plane area where he would kill him.
+He fights against all the guards and reaches the plane area, where he gets to know that Bobby was actually working with Dharmesh, whose real name is "Rajan Zakaria," and his plan was to make Kunal reach the plane area where he would kill him.
 Then Kunal reveals to Dharmesh that it was his plan to make him come to the plane area and that he knew about his identity and thus was playing a game with him.
 As Dharmesh gets up to hit Kunal, he throws the gun and beats him, till Interpol arrives.
 Dharmesh is then arrested, and Kunal is taken to safety.
-Later, it is shown at the end that Kunal and Aarzoo move back to Madh Island, and Kunal is shown reading Hansel and Gretel story to some little kids, and the film ends with a song.
+Later, it is shown at the end that Kunal and Aarzoo move back to Madh Island, and Kunal is shown reading the Hansel and Gretel story to some little kids, and the film ends with a song.